Exact solutions for diffusive transport on heterogeneous growing domains: Model

 We calculate a number of key statistics from individual realisations of the random walk, and perform numerous realisations of the random walk to generate representative average behaviour.
 Specifically, we calculate the average agent density

-where $M$ is the number of identically-prepared realisations of the random walk performed, $N$ is the initial number of agents in the random walk, and $N_m(i, j)$ is the number of agents located at site $i$ after $j$ timesteps.
+where $M$ is the number of identically-prepared realisations of the random walk performed, $N$ is the initial number of agents in the random walk, and $N_m(i, j)$ is the number of agents located at site $i$ after $j$ timesteps in the $m$th realisation of the random walk.
+In practice, in the numerical implementation of the random walk, we track the position of each agent in the random walk, and calculate $N_m(i,j)$ from this information (Supplementary Information).
 We again note that agents are removed from the domain at the end of a timestep if they are located at the ``ghost'' sites at $x = \pm \Delta(1+\sum_{g=1}^G \lfloor L_g(j\delta t)/\Delta \rfloor )$.
 We calculate the average survival probability, which represents the proportion of the initial agents that remain on the domain after $j$ timesteps,

 From these time-dependent statistics we can calculate relevant long time statistics such as the average splitting probabilities, which are the proportion of the agents that ever cross the negative and positive boundaries